-Outputs of the test : One set of results for the NetScaler appliance being monitored.
+Outputs of the test : One set of results for the NetScaler appliance being monitored

-Parameter Description Test Period How often should the test be executed Host The IP address of the host for which the test is being configured.
-NetScaler Username To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
-Specify the NetScaler Password credentials of such a user in the NetScaler Username and NetScaler Password text boxes.
-SSL The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
+- TEST PERIOD - How often should the test be executed - HOST - The host for which the test is to be configured. - NETSCALER USERNAME and NETSCALER PASSWORD - To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
+Specify the credentials of such a user in the NETSCALER USERNAME and NETSCALER PASSWORD text boxes. - CONFIRM PASSWORD - Confirm the NETSCALER PASSWORD by retyping it here. - SSL - The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
 Typically, the NITRO APIs can be invoked through the HTTP or the HTTPS mode.
 By default, the eG agent invokes the NITRO APIs using the HTTPS mode.
 This is why, the SSL flag is set to Yes by default.
 If the target NetScaler device is not SSL-enabled, then the NITRO APIs can be accessed through the HTTP mode only.
-In this case, set the SSL flag to No .
+In this case, set the SSL flag to No.

-Measurement Description Measurement Unit Interpretation Appflow transmitted Indicates the number of Appflow flows transmitted by the NetScaler during the last measurement period.
-Number Appflow not transmitted Indicates the number of Appflows that were not transmitted during the last measurement period.
+Measurement Description Measurement Unit Interpretation Appflow transmitted: Indicates the number of Appflow flows transmitted by the NetScaler during the last measurement period.
+Number Appflow transmitted: not Indicates the number of Appflows that were not transmitted during the last measurement period.
 Number A high value is indicative of a transmission bottleneck.
-This could be owing to improper collector configuration or a bad network link

-Measurement Description Measurement Unit Interpretation between the appliance and the collector.
-Appflow data transmitted Indicates the amount of Appflow octets transmitted by the NetScaler during the last measurement period.
-MB Appflow data not transmitted Indicates the amount of Appflow octets that were not transmitted during the last measurement period.
+This could be owing to improper collector configuration or a bad network link between the appliance and the collector.
+Appflow transmitted: data Indicates the amount of MB Appflow octets transmitted by the NetScaler during the last measurement period.
+MB Appflow data not transmitted: Indicates the amount of MB Appflow octets that were not transmitted during the last measurement period.
 MB A high value is indicative of a transmission bottleneck.
 This could be owing to improper collector configuration or a bad network link between the appliance and the collector.
-Appflow data ignored Indicates the amount of Appflow octets that were ignored by the NetScaler during the last measurement period.
-MB Appflow packets ignored Indicates the number of Appflow packets that were ignored by the NetScaler during the last measurement period.
-Number Appflow packets not transmitted Indicates the number of Appflow packets that were not transmitted by the NetScaler during the last measurement period.
+Appflow ignored: Indicates the amount of MB Appflow octets that were ignored by the NetScaler during the last measurement period.
+MB Appflow ignored: packets Indicates the number of Appflow packets that were ignored by the NetScaler during the last measurement period.
+Number Appflow packets not transmitted: Indicates the number of Appflow packets that were not transmitted by the NetScaler during the last measurement period.
 Number A high value is indicative of a transmission bottleneck.
 This could be owing to improper collector configuration or a bad network link between the appliance and the collector.
-Appflow messages transmitted Indicates the number of Appflow messages transmitted by the NetScaler during the last measurement period.
-Number